shreevatsa/site/_posts/2018-09-04-pdf-structure-2.md

 Now let's switch gears and look at a very atypical (these days) PDF file, and a large one at that, namely this file: <http://www.vldb.org/conf/1999/P29.pdf>.
 With `mutool clean -d P29.pdf P29-mutool.pdf` (not bothering with `qpdf --qdf --object-streams=disable P29.pdf P29-qpdf.pdf` right now) one can see that, for example, the second page[^secondpage] refers to two fonts:

-[^secondpage]: Why the second page?
-I wanted to look at the second page rather than the first page because it has a layout more typical of the rest of the pages, but coincidentally it's also the case that the first object in this PDF file happens to be for the second page.

     /Font <<
       /B 173 0 R
       /A 166 0 R
     >>

+[^secondpage]: Why the second page?
+I wanted to look at the second page rather than the first page because it has a layout more typical of the rest of the pages, but coincidentally it's also the case that the first object in this PDF file happens to be for the second page.

-Pursuing Object 173, one sees that the font `/B` does not quite look like the examples we saw in the last post.
+Examining Object 173, we see that the font `/B` does not quite look like the examples we saw in the last post.
 This PDF file is clearly using some other sort of font technology.
 For one thing, the object has a bunch of `/CharProcs`, like:

       /CharProcs <<
         /a0 271 0 R